open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/Bonsai Examples/HeadstageNP1e.rst

 Loading Scripts
 --------------------------
-The following script can be used to load the data produce by this workflow in Python (using Numpy):
+The following script can be used to load the data produced by this workflow in Python (using Numpy):

 - Python: :download:`load_headstage64.py <../../../_static/bonsai/workflows/load_neuropixelsv1e.py>`